 Overdoses: Vitamin C exhibits remarkably low toxicity, cause it is water-soluble.
 So it could cause diarrhea but it won’t be absorbed by our tissues.

 Recommended daily allowance (RDA): 50-75 mg per day, in adult and healthy people.

-Pregnancy, lactation, hypothyroidism, surgery, inflammatory and chronic diseases request a major intake of Vitamin C. Its worth to mention that boiling temperatures will destroy Vitamin C rapidly: in other words in any foodstuff a large percentage is lost on cooking.
-Smoking, stress, fever or gas inhalation do not allow a complete absorption of Vitamin C.
+Pregnancy, lactation, hypothyroidism, surgery, inflammatory and chronic diseases request a major intake of Vitamin C. It’s worth mentioning that boiling temperatures will destroy Vitamin C rapidly: in other words, in any foodstuff, a large percentage is lost on cooking.
+Smoking, stress, fever or gas inhalation do not allow complete absorption of Vitamin C.

 Sulfa drugs increase vitamin elimination, sodium bicarbonate, which create an alkaline environment, destroy Vitamin C and also too much water can damage our Ascorbic Acid body store.

 The lack of Ascorbic Acid, in children from 2 to 20 months, is sometimes referred to as Barlows Disease, named after the physician who described it, rarely seen today in occidental countries.
 Basically, bottle-fed infants (with artificial milk poor in Vitamin C) suffer from fetid breath, coated tongue, and subperiosteal hemorrhages.
 In adults, Vitamin C deficiency is often due to a wrong diet.
 Severe cases are known as scurvy disease.

 - Vitamin B2: 0,01 mg

 - Citric Acid: 6 g

 Vitamins are naturally occurring organic substances which possess unique molecular structures and act as bioregulators and vital process catalysts.